Gangkhar Puensum in Bhutan is ready for a challenge; not yet climbed by man.

-Gangkhar Puensum is the highest mountain in Bhutan and the highest unclimbed mountain in the world, with an elevation of 7,570 metres (24,836 ft) and a prominence of 2,995 metres (9,826 ft).
+Gangkhar Puensum is the highest mountain in Bhutan and the highest unclimbed mountain in the world, with an elevation of 7,570 meters (24,836 ft) and a prominence of 2,995 metres (9,826 ft).

 Gangkhar Puensum lies on the border with Tibet.
 After Bhutan was opened for mountaineering in 1983 there were four expeditions that resulted in failed summit attempts in 1985 and 1986.
 Bhutan has a border to Tibet but also to Nepal, a most central country in the Himalayas.